IDE-installers/vscode-linux-installer/README.md

 ```
 After executing this script, maybe you'll have to confirm the installation and enter sudo password

-# Note
+## Note for Debian and Ubuntu Distros
-This script manually installs VSCode, but you can install it directly from its .deb package (on Debian based distros) [here](https://code.visualstudio.com/docs/setup/linux)
+You can directly install VSCode from its .deb package as seen [here](https://code.visualstudio.com/docs/setup/linux#_debian-and-ubuntu-based-distributions)